Here's Who's Winning in the Latest Trump-Harris Presidential Polls - ExBulletin

 Los Angeles Times via Getty Images Highlights

+Harris leads Trump 49% to 45% among registered voters and 51% to 45% among likely voters, according to a poll conducted Sunday by Ipsos, ABC News and The Washington Post.

+In a CBS and YouGov poll, also released Sunday, Harris has a three-point lead over Trump among likely voters (51% to 48%) heading into this week's Democratic National Convention, though the candidates are tied at 50% in key battleground states.

-Harris leads 50% to 46%, with 5% of voters undecided, in an Emerson College poll of 1,000 likely voters released Thursday.
+Harris leads 50% to 46% in an Emerson College poll of 1,000 likely voters released Thursday.

-A single poll conducted this week by Fox News and released Thursday put Trump ahead, 50% to 49%.
+Only one major poll conducted last week by Fox News and released Thursday showed Trump leading, 50% to 49% among registered voters.

 An Economist/YouGov poll conducted August 11-13 also found that 46% of registered voters would vote for Harris, while 44% would vote for Trump in a five-way race with third-party candidates on the ballot.

-The vice president leads Trump 47% to 44% in the latest Morning Consults poll released Monday, with 4% of registered voters surveyed choosing someone else and 4% saying they don't know.
-For the fourth week in a row, the weekly Morning Consults poll showed Trump trailing Harris.

-Harris is leading in at least three other polls this month: A Reuters/Ipsos poll released last Thursday found Harris leading 42% to 37%; an NPR/PBS News/Marist poll released last Tuesday showed her ahead of Trump 48% to 45%; and she also leads Trump by one point nationally in a CBS News poll released Aug.
-4.
+Harris is leading in several other polls this month: a Reuters/Ipsos poll released on August 8 showed her leading 42% to 37%, and an NPR/PBS News/Marist poll released on August 6 showed her leading 48% to 45% over Trump.

 Trump has led Harris in at least eight other polls since President Joe Biden dropped out of the race, but most show Harris narrowing Trump's lead over Biden and her approval rating rising since she announced her candidacy.